 There was a special connection between Australian and New Zealand units in Korea, although this was not always obvious to the outsider.
 One soldier commented that at meetings of the two contingents, ‘there are volleys of hard words, mud, water, old eggs or anything throwable.
 The other U.N. forces think we are crazy, but actually we are the only troops who have such a strong bond of comrade-ship and that’s our way of showing it.’1

 During the last two years of the war, the UN forces manned the line – similar to a hilly Western Front – while negotiators, first at Kaesong then at Panmunjom, tried to thrash out an armistice.
 The negotiations deadlocked frequently, especially over the issue of the return of prisoners of war.
-Not until 27 July 1953 was the fighting brought to an end, though a peace settlement was not achieved – and had still not been in 2011.
+Not until 27 July 1953 was the fighting brought to an end, though a peace settlement was not achieved – and has still not been.
 A decreasing number of New Zealand troops remained in Korea until 1957.

 The Korean War was uncontroversial in New Zealand.
 Partly because it took place under UN auspices, partly because it imposed no serious demands on the population, and partly because of general acceptance of communist responsibility for the conflict, no significant opposition to New Zealand’s involvement developed.
-Indeed, once the war reached a stalemate, there was little interest in it – reflected in the fact that it is now often termed the ‘forgotten war’.
+Indeed, once the war reached a stalemate, there was little interest in it – it is now often termed the ‘forgotten war’.

 Even so, the Korean War had an enormous economic impact on New Zealand.
 It precipitated a boom in wool prices that led to a stupendous influx of money into the country, leaving farmers more prosperous but unsettling the rest of society as inflation affected the cost of living.
 When an industrial dispute on the waterfront threatened this bonanza in 1951, the government declared a state of emergency and used the armed services to load cargo.
 A snap election followed, consolidating the position of the National government led by Sidney Holland.